- 100% London by Rimini ProtokollPhoto Credit - Tim Mitchell

 Low Kee Hong, Head of Artistic Development (Theatre)

-For this inaugural biennale International Workshop Festival of Theatre, 11 leading international theatre and contemporary performance makers are invited to share their approaches to making performances from 6 August to 14 November 2015.
+For the International Workshop Festival of Theatre, 11 leading international theatre and contemporary performance makers are invited to share their approaches to making performances from 6 August to 14 November 2015.

 4/ On Dramaturgy: Masterclass on Contemporary Theatre (21-27 Oct)